Equivariant K-theory and tangent spaces to Schubert varieties: Applications to Kazhdan-Lusztig and Schubert varieties

 \section{Applications to Kazhdan-Lusztig and Schubert varieties}

 In Section \ref{s.removable} we saw that the pullback $i_V^{*}[\co_\Y]_V$ can be used to determine whether an integrally indecomposable weight $\alpha\in \pam$ lies in $\pno$ or $\pta$.
-Specifically, $\alpha$ lies in $\pno$ if and only if $1-e^{-\ga}$ is a simple factor of $i_V^{*}[\co_\Y]_V$.
-Computationally, however, an algorithm which utilizes this idea presents difficulties, since it is often possible to express $\pull$ in many different ways.
-Determining whether $1-e^{-\ga}$ is a factor of $\pull$ is nontrivial.
+Specifically, $\alpha$ lies in $\pno$ if and only if $1-e^{-\gt}$ is a simple factor of $i_V^{*}[\co_\Y]_V$.
+Computationally, however, an algorithm which utilizes this idea would seem to present difficulties, since it is often possible to express $\pull$ in many different ways.
+Determining whether $1-e^{-\gt}$ is a factor of $\pull$ is nontrivial in general.

-In this section we show that when $\Y$ is the Kazhdan-Lusztig variety $\kxw$ in an appropriate space $V\subseteq G/B$, then a particular expression $P_{w,\vs}$ for $\pull$ due to Graham and Willems has the property that, if we assume that $\ga$ is integrally indecomposable in $\pam=\gP(V)$, then whenever $1-e^{-\ga}$ is a simple factor of $\pull$, it is a factor of $P_{w,\vs}$ in a trivial fashion (see Theorem \ref{t.sk-standard}).
-Thus the expression $P_{w,\vs}$ allows us to detect simple factors $1-e^{-\ga}$ of $\pull$, $\ga$ integrally indecomposable, in a computationally simple manner.
+In this section we show that when $\Y$ is the Kazhdan-Lusztig variety $\kxw$ in an appropriate space $V\subseteq G/B$, then a particular expression $P_{w,\vs}$ for $\pull$ due to Graham and Willems has the property that, if we assume that $\gt$ is integrally indecomposable in $\pam=\gP(V)$, then whenever $1-e^{-\gt}$ is a simple factor of $\pull$, it is a factor of $P_{w,\vs}$ in a trivial fashion (see Theorem \ref{t.sk-standard}).
+Thus the expression $P_{w,\vs}$ allows us to detect simple factors $1-e^{-\gt}$ of $\pull$, $\gt$ integrally indecomposable, in a computationally simple manner.

 We begin with two subsections reviewing properties of Kazhdan-Lusztig and Schubert varieties in $G/B$.